CNURobotics/chris_nao_flexbe_behaviors/README.md

 About
 -----

-The system is currently under development and testing, and is targeted for released in early April 2018.
+The system is currently under development and testing, and is targeted for released in early June 2018.

 Install
 -------

-* Complete installation and demonstrations directions are coming April 2018
+* Complete installation and demonstrations directions are coming June 2018

 License
 -------